Skip to main content

 Library Assets

 Library assets allow for reuse and are not tied to a specific workflow or workflow run.
-They are typically added via the editor where you can list, add, and delete them.
-Programmatic changes are also possible, as well as importing from a previous export.
+They are typically added via the editor where you can list, add, move, and delete them.
+Library assets can be organized into folders, and those folders are preserved during transfer export/import.
+Programmatic changes are also possible.

 Run Assets